petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions.md

 {bdg-secondary}`Available Liferay 7.4`

 Front-end client extensions augment your pages and integrate new functionality.
-Available types include CSS, JavaScript, Theme CSS, Theme JS, Theme Favicon, Custom Element, and IFrame.
+Available types include CSS, JavaScript, Theme CSS, Theme Favicon, Custom Element, and IFrame.

 You can create and deploy these extensions from your [Liferay Workspace](../tooling/liferay-workspace/what-is-liferay-workspace.md).